callysto/creations/README.md

-# creations
+# Creations

-A repository to showcase created content from participants of Callysto events.
+A repository to showcase content created by Callysto event participants.